mharvanek/15-Plotly-Challenge/README.md

 # Belly Button Biodiversity Dashboard Project
 The project objective is to create an interactive dashboard that explores the Belly Button Biodiversity DataSet.

-This is a full stack app that includes html, js, css, python and sqlite files.
+This is a full stack app that will be published to Heroku and includes html, js, css, python and sqlite files.

 <a href= "https://belly-button-bio-dash.herokuapp.com/">View Dashboard</a>
 ### Flask App
 Create a Flask App to query the data from the provided csv datasets